notoriousb1t/just-animate-3-docs/docs/api/eases.md

 ### Repeat
 Repeat repeats a tween a certain number of times.
-While the Timeline has an `iterations` property for repeating the timeline, the repeat easing allows a developer or designer to subdivide a tween into repetions.
+While the Timeline has an `iterations` property for repeating the timeline, the repeat ease allows a developer or designer to subdivide a tween into repetions.
 Eases do not affect duration, so if the goal is to play the tween twice for 500ms, set the tween duration to 1000 and repeat twice.

 *Arguments*
 1. `count`: The default value is 2.